Patient professional reference

 - Sudden cardiac death.

 - The prognosis depends on severity of the anomaly, degree of tricuspid regurgitation, degree of heart failure, associated anatomical defects and associated arrhythmias.
-Fewer than 5% of patients survive beyond the age of 50 years.
+People who survive into adulthood usually have milder forms of the anomaly with a better prognosis.
+Fewer than 5% of patients survive beyond the age of 50 years without surgery.

 - Fetal and neonatal presentation in Ebstein's anomaly is predicted to have a poor overall prognosis as the age at presentation is dependent on the severity of anatomical and haemodynamic derangements.